PFTL/website/content/blog/34_monkey_patching.rst

     print(var2.b)
     # '3'

 If we go line by line, you see that we create an object using ``MyClass`` and we call it ``var1``.
 We then copy the object to another variable, called ``var2``.
 We change the values stored in ``var1``, but we observe that the values stored in ``var2`` have also changed.
-This is simply because in Python, the variable is only a label.
+This is simply because, in Python, the variable is only a label.
 In the line ``var2 = var1`` we have just copied the label, but both are pointing to the same underlying object.

 Python also allows you to change attributes in the class itself, not in the instance of the class.
 We can do the following: